RedRobotics/HeadBoard/README.md

 It's best to start with a fresh install of Raspian Lite.
 Download it from the [Raspberry Pi](https://www.raspberrypi.org/downloads/) website.

+Pre-configured SD card image coming soon.

 Set up your Pi and connect it to your Wifi network.
 Here's a great guide on how to do it from [Adafruit](https://learn.adafruit.com/raspberry-pi-zero-creation/overview).

-Once your Pi is up and running, in the terminal, copy and paste:
+Once your Pi is up and running, make sure everything is up to date by copying and pasting the following in the terminal:

+`sudo apt-get update && sudo apt-get upgrade -y`

+When that's finished, copy and paste:

 `curl -L https://raw.githubusercontent.com/RedRobotics/HeadBoard/master/setup.sh | bash`

-This will install all the files you need, It can take a while!
+This will install all the files you need, your Pi will reboot when the installation is finished.

-##Quick Start:
+## What's my IP address?
+If you have successfully connected to a wireless network, once your Pi has booted up it will flash the last three digits of it's IP address on the on-board Neopixel.

+If your IP address is 192.168.1.123, the Neopixel will flash red once, green twice and blue three times.
+If your IP address is 192.168.1.108, the Neopixel will flash red once then blue eight times.

+If you miss it, you can press the on-board push button to flash the IP address again (wait a few seconds after pressing the button).

+The first part of the address will be the same as the computer you are using to remotely connect to the Pi.
+On a Linux PC, in the terminal type:
+`ifconfig`

+## Quick Start Guide To Controlling A Robot

 ## Basic Libray Usage: